20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Shoppers, food lovers, and families

-The Winter Market at Evergreen Brick Works is a holiday gem in Toronto.
-Held Sundays in December, it’s the perfect spot to shop for handmade gifts, unique art, and vintage treasures from over 60 local vendors.
+The Winter Market at Evergreen Brick Works is a true holiday gem in Toronto.
+Held every Sunday in December, it’s the perfect place to browse handmade gifts, vintage finds, and one-of-a-kind pieces from over 60 local vendors.

-Parking is limited at the Brickworks, but the free shuttle from Broadview Station makes it easy.
-Whether you’re hunting for gifts or just soaking in the festive vibe, this market is a must-visit holiday tradition!
+Parking at the Brick Works can be tight, but there’s a free shuttle from Broadview Station that makes getting there easy.
+Whether you’re gift hunting or just soaking up the festive vibe, this market is a must-do holiday tradition in Toronto.

 11. Holiday Hills at Stackt Market